The backpacking world has its share of hotly debated topics. A noteworthy example is the quintessential question of tarp vs tent shelter.

 Before we dive into this section, here’s an upfront disclaimer: a lot of the selection process ultimately boils down to personal preference.

-But that said, there are a few situations in which one shelter will be better suited over the other.
+But that said, there are a few situations in which one shelter will be better suited than the other.

 Tarp camping might be for you if you’re an ultralight hiker or a long-distance hiker.